Tommie1236/MagisterAPI/README.md

 * [Safari](https://webkit.org/blog/6900/webdriver-support-in-safari-10/)

 The default browser in de code is Chrome, but you can uncomment the browser you want to use.
-And comment the other ones off course.
+And comment the other ones of course.

 For now it can only see the 1st lesson of the 1st day and give you all the lesson info in a list.
 If you know any way to also access the other lessons and days please leave an issue.